XavierBerger/RPi-Monitor/README.md

 This architecture has the advantage in an embedded architecture to offload the server task and delegate processing and rendering to the client.

-You may notice that The look and feel of the status page is clearly inspired by [Raspcontrol](https://github.com/Bioshox/Raspcontrol).
+You may notice that the look and feel of the status page is clearly inspired by [Raspcontrol](https://github.com/Bioshox/Raspcontrol).

 Finnally note that the embedded server doesn't provide access control or authentication.
 It is still possible